shadowndacorner/vscode-easymotion/README.md

 By default, `escape` exits jump mode without changing the cursor position/selection.

 While in jump mode, pressing backspace will undo the last character entered for the jump (eg if you want to jump to `vf` but instead type `b`, pressing backspace reveals the `v` characters again).
-If no characters have been entered, thene it behaves in the same way as `escape`.
+If no characters have been entered, then it behaves in the same way as `escape`.

 ## Commands